gizmhail/FridgeTracker/README.md

 - [] iOS11 Use vision to detect expiration date zone, and CoreML to read its content
 - [] today widget displaying food that may soon expire
 - [] possibility to map a food to a meal calendar entry, to determine/remind whend to eat what
+- [] make clear that everything at the bottom of the bottom screen is a "add to fridge" button.